BBBase-EHeresy-PPPub/PPPub/docs/battle_companies/good_battle_companies.md

 ### MEN OF THE WEST

-Following the Battle of Pelennor Fields, the Free Peoples of Middle-earth hatched one final plan to draw Sauron’s gaze away from Mordor and onto themselves.
+Following the Battle of Pelennor Fields, the Free Peoples of Middle-earth hatched one final plan to draw Sauron's gaze away from Mordor and onto themselves.
 Yet, even as they rode to the Black Gate, Aragorn, Éomer, and Imrahil sent groups of trusted warriors to scour the lands outside Mordor for any enemy patrolling warbands or small outposts.

 With the combined forces of Minas Tirith, Rohan, and Dol Amroth, these valiant companies of allies would assault the defences of the Dark Lord, weakening his armies and preventing them from marching to war against the Free Peoples at the Black Gate.
 Fighting side-by-side, the warriors of these three great realms of Men fight with a renewed vigour whilst they remain together.